iqtree/iqtree.github.io/doc/Dating.md

-  --date TAXNAME       Extract dates from taxon names after last '|' --date-tip STRING    Tip dates as a real number or YYYY-MM-DD --date-root STRING   Root date as a real number or YYYY-MM-DD --date-options "..."
-Any other options you would like to pass to LSD2
+  --date TAXNAME       Extract dates from taxon names after last '|' --date-tip STRING    Tip dates as a real number or YYYY-MM-DD --date-root STRING   Root date as a real number or YYYY-MM-DD --date-ci NUM        Number of replicates to compute confidence interval --clock-sd NUM       Std-dev for lognormal relaxed clock (default: 0.2) --date-outgroup      Include outgroup in time tree (default: no) --date-outlier NUM   Z-score cutoff to exclude outlier nodes (e.g. 3) --date-options ".."
+Extra options passing directly to LSD2
 ```

+>**DISCLAIMER**: Please download version 2.0.5 with new options like `--date-ci`.
+>
->**DISCLAIMER**: This is a new feature and might still have bugs.
-So any suggestions and bug reports are much welcome.
+>This feature is new and might still have bugs.
+So suggestions and bug reports are much welcome.

 Inferring time tree with tip dates
 ----------------------------------